rfair404/wp-enhanced-http-api/README.md

-# wp-enhanced-http-api
-An enhanced HTTP api for WordPress
+# Enhanced HTTP api for WordPress